 - The tomatoes are sweet and incredibly juicy

 NOTE: – Find out how Epsom Salts increase the potential for Tomato Blossom End Rot.

-Learn more about tomato plant disease and problems with 21 Common Tomato Plant Problems and Diseases – How To Fix Them
+Learn more about tomato plant disease, the condition called blossom end rot and other problems with 21 Common Tomato Plant Problems and Diseases – How To Fix Them

 Of course, Epsom salts may also be used for other plants and not just tomatoes.
 More on Epsom Salt Garden “Cheats”!

 Other crops that benefit from Epsom salt include: peppers, rose bushes have brighter colored bloom, and the vegetable garden.